 With microservices, new services can be modified and tested quickly with less chance of disruption.
 This makes it easier and faster to push out changes and make forward progress.

-Although microservices have many benefits, it's important to stress that they're not inherently better than monoliths.
+Although microservice architectures have many benefits, it’s important to stress that microservices aren’t inherently better than monoliths.
 Microservices just provide an agile alternative to legacy monolithic software models.
 Both offer advantages and disadvantages, depending on your specific situation.

 If you’re wondering whether your organization is ready to transition to a microservice architecture approach, let us help you explore your options.

-Now that we know more about microservices and how it differs from a monolith, let's address the initial query: How do microservices differ from APIs?
+Now that we know more about microservices and how it differs from a monolith, let’s address how microservices differ from APIs — specifically REST APIs.

-If a REST API is the way in which applicaitons communicate with each other, then a microservice architecture is the venue and social ettiquite around those conversations.
+If a REST API is the way in which applications communicate with each other, then a microservice architecture is the venue and social etiquette around those conversations.

 However, microservice architecture is not a “cure all” for your enterprise software woes.
 A shift to microservices requires a significant cultural change and intentional design for your software to realize its full potential.

 If you’re looking to transform your business processes and harness more digital capability or have already begun that transition and need additional assistance, contact us here.